apache/cloudstack-documentation/source/adminguide/usage.rst

    limits.

--  The domain administrators are allowed to list and change these resource limits only for the sub-domains and accounts under their own domain or the sub-domains.
+-  The domain administrators are allowed to list and change these resource limits only for the sub-domains and Accounts under their own domain or the sub-domains.

--  The end users will the privilege to list resource limits.
+-  The end Users will the privilege to list resource limits.
 Use the listResourceLimits API.